timsutton/vagrant-bsdpy/README.md

 git clone https://github.com/timsutton/vagrant-bsdpy
 ```

-Clone BSDPy from a branch/source of your choosing within the repo:
+Clone BSDPy from a branch/source of your choosing within the repo, for example:

 ```
 cd vagrant-bsdpy